 Ballet (2003, AdSpR, 32, 2077).

-Empirical methods to estimate and - partly - correct pile-up
+Empirical methods to estimate and partly to

-based on single-events spectra are discussed in
+correct pile-up based on single-event spectra in EPIC-MOS are discussed in

 Molendi & Sembay,